 Violinist Magdalēna Geka enjoys a busy and eclectic career and has performed in many prestigious European venues: Wigmore Hall and Southbank Centre in London, UK; Auditorium du Louvre in Paris, France; Verbier Festival, Switzerland or Kuhmo Festival in Finland.
-She is a winner of the Parkhouse Award in London, the International Marschner Competition in Germany and was awarded Two Special Prizes at the Académie Ravel in 2019.
+She is a winner of the Parkhouse Award in London, the International Marschner Competition in Germany and, most recently the Pro Musicis prize and the Académie des Beaux-Arts prize.
 Her first albums are to be released shortly – an album dedicated to the violin sonatas of the Latvian composer Maija Einfelde (Skani, November 2021), and “Sonatas and Rhapsodies” for violin and piano by Béla Bartók (Paraty, Spring 2022).

 Ms.Geka has performed most of the major violin concerti with many orchestras in Latvia, France, Ukraine and Germany.
 She has been nominated twice for the Latvian Grand Music Award (Lielā Mūzikas balva).
 First in 2014 as the Young Artist of the Year, after her highly acclaimed debut with the Latvian National Symphony Orchestra, stepping in as a soloist on a short notice.
 And in 2020 for an Excellent Performance following a recital dedicated to Latvian music and organized by the Peteris Vasks Foundation.